cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 There are a few issues with these rules:
 * Both `ucontrol stop` and `stop` would map to the `stop()` function.
 The `stop` instruction is instead mapped to the `stopProcessor()` function.
 * `ucontrol getBlock` is similar to the new `getblock` World Processor instruction.
 The resulting functions only differ in case.
-* The `status` World Processor instruction distinguishes clearing and applying the status by a boolean value (`true` or `false`), which is not very readable.
+* The `status` World Processor instruction distinguishes clearing and applying the status by an enumerated parameter (`true` or `false`), which is not very readable.
 Mindcode instead creates separate functions, `applyStatus()` and `clearStatus()`.